Invitation to Attend the

 JVCOCC HISTORY AND GOALS

-The Joint Veterans Commission of Cuyahoga County (JVCOCC) was established in 1935 to bring together the energies of the various Veterans organizations, work on common goals and commemorations.
-The JVCOCC sponsors the following events: Flag Day with U.S. Army Birthday and Naturalization Ceremony; Veterans Day; and the annual Officer Installation and Outstanding Veteran of the Year Dinner in February; supports the Memorial Day Association of Greater Cleveland to sponsor the Traditional May 30th Memorial Day observance; and now has partnered with the Association of the United States Army to sponsor the Armed Forces Outstanding Patriot event.
+The Joint Veterans Council of Cuyahoga County (JVCOCC), originally named Joint Veterans Commission of Cuyahoga County, was established in 1932 to bring together the energies of the various Veterans organizations, work on common goals and commemorations.
+The JVCOCC sponsors the following events: Flag Day with U.S. Army Birthday and Naturalization Ceremony; Veterans Day; and the annual Officer Installation and Outstanding Veteran of the Year Dinner in February; supports the Memorial Day Association of Greater Cleveland to sponsor the Traditional May 30th Memorial Day observance; and now has partnered with the Association of the United States Army to sponsor the Armed Forces Outstanding Patriot event and with Equal Honor For All to cosponsor March 29th Vietnam Veterans Day.
 It has also undertaken the establishing of a Liberty Veterans Honor Garden amongst the Cleveland Cultural Gardens and the restoration of Liberty Row, a memorial dedicated in 1919 with trees planted and medallions placed at their bases honoring those Greater Clevelanders killed during WWI.
+The name change to "Council" was done to distinguish this organization from the Veterans Service Commission of Cuyahoga County, a government body.

 A CALL TO PRESERVE A LEGACY